wardle/dmd/README.md

 The cardinalities of the different components are shown on page 5 of that document.

 Here is some data confirming the cardinalities as shown, based on the 2021-08-30 release.
-You can run this code easily at a clojure REPL to confirm.
+You can run this code easily at a clojure REPL to confirm, but here are the results:
 ```

 |                              :TYPE | :MAX-CARDINALITY | :CARDINALITY |